Monsters, Inc.: Plot

-Sulley finds a way back to the monster world, but Mike refuses to go with him.
-Entering the factory alone, Sulley saves Boo from the Scream Extractor, but Randall tries to kill him.
-Mike returns to reconcile with Sulley and exposes Randall, who pursues the trio into a door storage vault.
-He eventually catches up to them, but Boo attacks him, enabling Sulley and Mike to hurl Randall through a door, which they then destroy.
+Sulley finds a way to return to the monster world, but Mike initially refuses to go with him.
+Sulley returns to the factory and rescues Boo from the scream extractor, but Randall fights him.
+Mike returns to reconcile with Sulley, incapacitates Randall, and both search for Boo's door.
+Randall eventually catches up to the trio, and Boo easily defeats him after a chase through the factory door vault.
+Sulley and Mike banish Randall through a door to a trailer in a swamp in the human world, where the homeowners beat him with a shovel.
+Sulley and Mike destroy the door to prevent Randall's return.

-When Mike and Sulley locate Boo's door, Waternoose, accompanied by the CDA, brings it down to the scare floor to arrest Mike and Sulley.
-Mike distracts the CDA while Sulley and Boo escape, leading Waternoose into the scare simulation room.
-Waternoose reveals his conspiracy with Randall to kidnap as many children as necessary to keep the company afloat.
-Mike records the conversation, exposing him to the CDA, and Waternoose is arrested.
-Undercover CDA director Roz allows Sulley to send Boo home, but has her door demolished.

-Afterwards, Sulley retools the company's power generation method to harvest children's laughter instead of screams, as laughter is ten times more powerful.
-With the energy crisis solved, the factory is now focused on making children laugh to collect energy; Mike becomes the company's top comedian, and Sulley is named the new CEO.
-Some time later, Mike surprises Sulley with Boo's rebuilt door.
-Sulley enters the door, hears Boo calling for him, and smiles.
+They finally locate Boo's door, but Waternoose brings it down to the scare floor, intending to have the CDA arrest Mike and Sulley.
+Mike distracts the CDA while Sulley and Boo lure Waternoose into the training room, where Sulley tricks Waternoose into revealing his conspiracy with Randall to kidnap as many children as needed to save the company.
+Mike, having recorded the conversation, exposes Waternoose to the CDA, who arrest him.
+Undercover CDA agent Roz allows Sulley to send Boo home, but orders her door destroyed.
+Sulley retools the company's power generation method to harvest children's laughter instead of screams, as laughter is ten times more powerful.
+With the energy crisis solved, the factory is now focused on making children laugh to collect energy; Mike becomes the company's top comedian and Sulley becomes the new CEO.
+Mike then reveals to Sulley he has rebuilt Boo's door.
+Sulley enters it and he and Boo greet each other.